github/docs/content/admin/managing-iam/provisioning-user-accounts-with-scim/user-provisioning-with-scim-on-ghes.md

 1. Sign into your instance as the new enterprise owner.
 1. Create a {% data variables.product.pat_v1 %} with **admin:enterprise** scope.
 Do not specify an expiration date for the {% data variables.product.pat_v1 %}.
 For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)."

-   {% warning %}
+   > [!WARNING]

-   **Warning**: Ensure that you don't specify an expiration date for the {% data variables.product.pat_v1 %}.
+   > Ensure that you don't specify an expiration date for the {% data variables.product.pat_v1 %}.
 If you specify an expiration date, SCIM will no longer function after the expiration date passes.

-   {% endwarning %}

    > [!NOTE]
    > You'll need this {% data variables.product.pat_generic %} to test the SCIM configuration, and to configure the application for SCIM on your IdP.
 Store the token securely in a password manager until you need the token again later in these instructions.